StephenTaf/Modern-Search-Engines-Project/README.md

-# 🌐 INFO 4271 - Tübingen Search Engine Project
+# 🌐 Tübingen Search Engine Project

 Welcome!
 This repository contains the collaborative work of our team for the **INFO 4271 Group Project** at the University of Tübingen.